krzysckh/sfi20-competing-standards/spec.md

 the vm consists of

-- an infinite stack manipulated by ops
+- an unbounded stack manipulated by ops
   - the stack MUST have a type large enough to hold a 32-bit signed integer
-- an infinite call stack manupulated by RET and CALL
+- an unbounded call stack manupulated by RET and CALL
   - the call stack MUST have a type large enough to hold a 32-bit signed integer

 the binary format (code data) consists of instructions as:

 - the operator to evaluate (uint8)
-- N arguments (int32 - LSB)
+- N arguments (int32 - little endian - low byte to high byte)

 args from code data are represented by [x, y, z], popped values are represented by [a, b, c, ...]: